 School Records: The individual School offices in Middlebury and abroad keep applications, correspondence, brief memoranda of conferences with students, and evaluations of students’ work by instructors, when they judge that such information may be useful or necessary in giving continuing counsel.
 Letters of recommendation written in support of a student’s application may not be used for any other purpose, including a Career Services Office file.

-Students may inspect and review their education records upon request to the appropriate record custodian (Registrar’s Office Forest Hall) within 45 days from the receipt of the request.
+Students may inspect and review their education records upon request to the appropriate record custodian (Registrar’s office) within 45 days from the receipt of the request.
 Middlebury reserves the right to refuse to permit a student to inspect those records excluded from the FERPA definition of education record.

 Students may challenge the contents of their educational records.
 If School officials receiving the challenge issue a response that is unsatisfactory to the student, a formal hearing may be held.
-Requests for changes in a student’s educational record should be made in writing to the Registrar’s Office, Forest Hall.
+Requests for changes in a student’s educational record should be made in writing to the Registrar’s office.

 Students have the right to file a complaint with the U.S. Department of Education concerning alleged failure by Middlebury to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: